 The initial indictment against Slobodan Milošević, Milan Milutinović, Nikola Šainović, Dragoljub Ojdanić and Vlajko Stojiljković (case nr.
 IT-99-37), concerning crimes committed in Kosovo was confirmed on 24 May 1999 and made public on 27 May 1999.
-This indictment was amended on 29 June 2001.
+The indictment was amended on 29 June 2001.

-On 29 October 2001, the Prosecution filed a second amended indictment.
-On 5 September 2002, the Trial Chamber separated the proceedings against Slobodan Milošević from proceedings against the other accused.
+On 16 October 2001, the Prosecution filed a second amended indictment.
+On 5 September 2002, the Trial Chamber separated the proceedings against Milošević from proceedings against the other accused.

-The operative indictment alleged that between 1 January 1999 and 20 June 1999, Slobodan Milošević participated in a joint criminal enterprise (JCE) together with a number of other individuals including Milan Milutinović, Nikola Šainović, Dragoljub Ojdanić, Vlajko Stojiljković and others known and unknown.
-During this period, the forces of the Federal Republic of Yugoslavia (FRY) and Serbia, acting at the direction, with the encouragement, or with the support of the JCE, executed a campaign of terror and violence directed at Kosovo Albanian civilians.
+The operative indictment alleged that, between 1 January 1999 and 20 June 1999, Milošević participated in a joint criminal enterprise (JCE) together with a number of other individuals including Milutinović, Šainović, Ojdanić, Stojiljković and others known and unknown.
 It was alleged that the purpose of the JCE was the expulsion of a substantial portion of the Kosovo Albanian population from Kosovo, in an effort to ensure continued Serbian control over the province.